A LETTER FROM CHAD VINCENT, CEO, DAIRY FARMERS OF WISCONSIN (DFW)

 As we review the past year, we have to acknowledge the difficulty the pandemic has created—not only in our industry, but across various industries worldwide.
 If there is a bright spot in this dark time, it is that COVID-19 has elevated the importance of dairy as a delicious and nutritious food source.
 Consumers have shown that they are hungry for real dairy, and in fiscal year 2021, we took every opportunity to showcase Wisconsin’s dairy products at retail, online, through influencers, in the media, and in classrooms.
 I want to share a few notes about these efforts and some of the results we are achieving with checkoff dollars.

 We also implemented more national in-store campaigns than ever before.
-In May alone, Dairy Farmers of Wisconsin’s (DFW’s) ‘Wonders of Wisconsin’ sales promotion was featured prominently in over 6,200 grocery store locations and restaurants nationwide.
+In May alone, DFW’s ‘Wonders of Wisconsin’ sales promotion was featured prominently in over 6,200 grocery store locations and restaurants nationwide.
 Wisconsin dairy products are in 99 percent of grocery stores in the country.

 Wisconsin Cheese was featured on The Today Show, the Drew Barrymore Show, Fox and Friends and on hundreds of local broadcast stations in all 50 states as well as in magazines like Food and Wine and the New York Times.
 Our PR team earned more than $50 million dollars in media coverage (we didn’t pay for it because, but if we had, it would have cost that much to purchase the airtime).

-IN CLASSROOMS For the first time in Wisconsin, we partnered with Discover Dairy and brought the Adopt-a-Cow program to more than 1,600 classrooms across the state.
+For the first time in Wisconsin, we partnered with Discover Dairy and brought the Adopt a Cow program to more than 1,600 classrooms across the state.
 More than 28,000 students, whether in person or virtual had the opportunity to learn more about dairy farming and nutrition from three Wisconsin dairy farmers.

-RESULTS DFW’s mission of growing demand and our relentless actions to promote your dairy products has led to Wisconsin outpacing other origins (such as France or Switzerland) on awareness, consideration and purchase.
-Consumers are taking notice as awareness of Wisconsin Cheese varieties is up to 60 percent and growth of Wisconsin Specialty Cheese retail sales outpaced growth of the entire cheese category.
-All of this means that consumers recognize Wisconsin for its award-winning cheese and specifically look for it
+DFW’s mission of growing demand and our relentless actions to promote your dairy products has led to Wisconsin outpacing other origins (such as France or Switzerland) on awareness, consideration and purchase.
+Consumers are taking notice as awareness of Wisconsin Cheese varieties is up to 60 percent and growth of Wisconsin Specialty Cheese retail sales outpaced the growth of the entire cheese category.
+All of this means that consumers recognize Wisconsin for its award-winning cheese and specifically look for it when buying cheese.

 Chad Vincent, CEO